GitHubSprint/sprint-bot-ext-interface/README.md

 # External SprintBot plugin interface and logger v1.0.2

 Generated library should be copied to folder ./lib of SprinBot server.
-Remember to restart SprintBot service after update.

 ## Usage - Build Yourself